 Jan grew up in Auckland, attending Takapuna Grammar School, University of Auckland and Auckland College of Education.
 She has spent most of her working career in education, teaching at primary and secondary schools to senior management level and lecturing at Auckland College of Education.
 More recently, Jan has been based at the University of Auckland, gaining an Honours and Masters’ Degree in Organisational Psychology, concurrently working as an advisor to various Boards in schools and industry.
 She completed a PhD investigating youth performing arts in NZ and maintains a Research Fellowship at the University of Auckland.
 She is also a consultant to the Stage Challenge Foundation and a Trustee on the Nelson Historical Theatre Trust.

 Louise Walsh grew up and was educated in Wellington where a wide range of music has always been a part of her life.
 She studied law at Victoria University and was admitted to the bar in 1999.
 Subsequently, she has had ten years’ legal experience, working in both the private and public sector in New Zealand and the UK.
-More recently, Louise has worked as a Project Manager at the Nelson Tasman Chamber of Commerce.
+Louise works as a lawyer in a local practice in the area of property, commercial and estate planning.
 Louise and her husband have three children, two of whom are now enjoying music lessons at NCMA.